On Subgradients of Convex Functions and Orlicz Pseudo-Norms for Vector-Valued Functions: Luxemburg and Orlicz Pseudo-Norms for Vector-Valued Functions

 If $\|u\|_L$ is finite, define the Orlicz pseudo-norm of $u$ by \be |u|_L = |u|_{L(\lambda)} = \sup\Big\{\int \left<u,v\right>d\lambda: \|v\|_{L^*} \leq 1\Big\}. \en

-3mm In (8.2), $\|v\|_{L^*}$ is defined according to (8.1), although the condition $L^*(x)>0$ for all $x \neq 0$ may be violated (cf. Remark 7.3).
-Note that in the literature, the use of (8.2) is rather rare, and it is the equality (8.1) which is often taken as the definition of the Orlicz norm.
+3mm The scalar case in (8.1)--(8.2) was discussed in detail in Krasnoselskii and Rutickii \cite{K-R} and Maligranda \cite{M}.
+The latter book also contains historical remarks: The definition (8.2) was first given in 1930's by Orlicz \cite{O1} assuming the $\Delta_2$-condition and then in \cite{O2} for general Young functions.
+The equivalent definition (8.1) was given later in 1950's in the work by Nakano \cite{N} and Luxemburg \cite{Lu}.
+In the literature, the use of (8.2) is rather rare, and the equality (8.1) is often taken as the definition of the Orlicz norm.

+In (8.2), $\|v\|_{L^*}$ is defined according to (8.1), although the condition $L^*(x)>0$ for all $x \neq 0$ may be violated (cf. Remark 7.3).
 If $\|u\|_L$ is finite and positive, the infimum in (8.1) is attained at $r = \|u\|_L$, by applying the dominated convergence theorem and using the property that $r \rightarrow L(rx)$ is non-decreasing in $r \geq 0$.
 Thus